Jim Harbaugh reflects on Chargers' Justin Herbert, Ravens' Lamar Jackson: 'Mirror images'

 Read more: After years of injury setbacks, J.K.
 Dobbins' impressive comeback keeps Chargers running

-Harbaugh, a former first-round draft pick who still regularly works out with his players, said he felt like a mosquito next to the 6-foot-6 Herbert.
+A former first-round draft pick who still regularly works out with his players, Harbaugh said he felt like a mosquito next to the 6-foot-6 Herbert.

-The unending adulation was uncomfortable for Herbert to hear at first, the former Oregon Ducks star said.
-Whether it was Harbaugh’s insistence that he wear a different colored jersey from his offensive teammates or how he heaps praise onto Herbert in front of the team or the media, being singled out didn’t fit the quarterback’s understated style.
+The unending adulation was uncomfortable for Herbert at first, he said.
+Whether it was Harbaugh’s insistence that he wear a different-colored jersey from his offensive teammates or the way the coach heaps praise on Herbert in front of the team or the media, being singled out didn’t fit the quarterback’s understated style.

 Herbert quickly realized he couldn’t get out of the situation.